Dinner Plain: Post-colonial history

 The tradition of hospitality at Dinner Plain goes back well over a century, when mountain cattlemen first arrived to rest and graze their cattle.
 The site of Dinner Plain village was originally part of 640 acre.
 When coaches ran between Omeo and Bright, they would stop here for midday dinner, hence the area became known as Dinner Plain.

 Development of the Dinner Plain village began in the 1980s.
 The site was selected for its proximity to Mount Hotham and the relatively flat, protected topography.
 The village was envisaged as an "overflow" from the Mount Hotham resort, where developable land and car parking space was in short supply, as well as offering its own modest ski facilities for beginners and cross-country skiers.
 The village was opened in 1986 by Deputy Premier Robert Fordham.

-In 1987, Peter McIntyre and Harry Seidler shared the Zelman Cowan Award for non-residential architecture; McIntyre won for his design for the Ski Lodge at Dinner Plain.
+In 1987, Peter McIntyre and Harry Seidler shared the Zelman Cowen Award for non-residential architecture; McIntyre won for his design for the Ski Lodge at Dinner Plain.
 Dinner Plain hosts the Dinner Plain Sled Dog Sprint annually, one of Australia's only snow-based sled dog races.